webida/webida-server/README.md

 * register application information to database

 ## Setup Linux Container and File System

+### Extracts rootfs file to lxc folder that used in Linux Container
-Download Linux Container from http://dl..... and extract rootfs files to lxc directory.
+Download rootfs file from http://dl..... and extract rootfs files to lxc directory.

     $ cd <source dir>/src/server/fs/lxc
     $ sudo tar zxf rootfs.tar.gz

-Configure Linux Container path
+### Configure Linux Container path
 There is a section(lxc) for linux container in server config file.
 Each attributes in lxc section means as follow :
 * useLxc - whether lxc will be used